 “A viewing platform overlooking the city”.
 This was the invitation extended by Jean Blaise, art director of Le Voyage à Nantes art event, to which Tadashi Kawamata RSVP’d in 2019.
 The artist designed a belvedere overlooking the Loire River, a technical challenge as much as an inspired work of landscaping, with ten ephemeral nests like omens indicating the pathway.

-Read the full article in AA 438 — Parasites.
+This article is an excerpt from AA 438 — Parasites.
 Guest Editor: Tadashi Kawamata — available on our online shop.

 Every summer since 2012, the capital of the Loire Basin organises Le Voyage à Nantes, a cultural event that has earned a solid reputation by inviting several contemporary artists to install permanent works in the city.
 In 2019, the selection included Tadashi Kawamata.
 The artist is familiar to the region, having already installed an 800-metre footbridge in 2007 at Lavau-sur-Loire.
 His new work in Nantes, inserted into the heart of a marshy area, is also an observatory.
 It was ceated under the framework of the Estuaire programme, a public collection of contemporary works of art, placed in Nantes, Saint-Nazaire and along the banks of the estuary of the Loire River.
 “I was invited to create a permanent structure in Nantes, but there was nothing really defined.
 Jean Blaise wished to start with the idea of a promenade.”